Jamazi4/bimcat/node-notes.md

 solved above bug and another where updating psets deleted all dynamic attrs

 added quick triangulate with holes.
 It accepts only single linestring but holes can be nested.

-possibly lots of bugs.
-Now I have an issue sometimes and it's unstable for dynamic psets
+Need to test it a lot

+With this I need to project linestring on mesh and color in output

+before or after transform/origin/applyTransform

 #### new current plan as of 20-08